MitchDarrow/HHC_2025/act3_gnome_tea_mjd.md

 <br>
 </p>
 <p>
-Looking in the dms collection contains a lot of messages.
+The dms collection contains a lot of messages.
 Searching for the string "password" reveals that Barnaby's image file contains location data that will identify his password.
 <br>
 </p>
 <pre><code class="language-sh">